 Facilities Onsite is a visitors centre and public toilets.
 You are asked not to take food and drink into the gardens, it’s unsuitable for picnics and is designed to be enjoyed as a stroll garden and in quiet reflection.

 However, when you finish at the gardens we can recommend a short walk further along the road to the Brunch Cafe.
-This adorable little cafe has indoor and garden seating and a delicious range of drinks, snacks and meals, it’s a great choice for a cuppa after exploring the William Ricketts Sanctuary or as a break when driving through the Dandenongs.
+This adorable little cafe has seating indoors and in the gardens with a delicious range of drinks, snacks and meals, it’s a great choice for a cuppa after exploring the William Ricketts Sanctuary or as a break when driving through the Dandenongs.

-Alternatively just a short drive away either the Alfred Nichols Gardens or the National Rhododendron Gardens are free to enter and are suitable spots for a picnic lunch or to continue your visit to the Dandenong gardens.
+Just a short drive away both the Alfred Nichols Gardens and the National Rhododendron Gardens are free to enter and are suitable spots for a picnic lunch or to continue your visit to the Dandenong gardens.